 He denied my claim almost too vigorously.
 Tarik could be a fair man about most things, but not earthsong.
-Nothing I said could convince him it was worth a damn and that, I lay entirely at Atar’s feet.
-None of the Harnae had a soft spot when it came to Spirit’s magik, but of the three, Atar was the worst bigot.
+Nothing I said could convince him that Spirit’s magik was worth a damn and I lay that entirely at Atar’s feet.
+None of the Harnae had a soft spot for Spirit’s magik, but of the three, Atar was the worst bigot.

 According to Tarik, his mother, Nim, was quite the lighthearted flirt.
 In hindsight, she may have been acting out from loneliness.
 Tarik claimed that Nammoran always had a crush on his mother and Kandol’s version of family history backed him up.
 It couldn’t have been easy for Nim, getting all dolled up with no place to go.

 She deserves some credit for how Tarik turned out.
 One glance and you might write her off as a dumb blonde (she favored wearing sheer, slutty nightgowns).
 A flirt?
 Sure, but dumb?
 Not even close.
 It could have gone terribly wrong, the four of them cooped up in the Grove together.
-Tarik never said anything to even hint that Nim had ever been inappropriate, but one never knows?
-Even if she did nothing overt, Tarik must have suffered from at least of smidgeon of mommy issues.
-Forget about the isolation, that’s just icing on the cake.
-Solare burn me, Tarik lived in an age when fooling around with someone of a different race was verboten and the only female of his kind was his mother.
-That’s bound to cause some problems.
-If you add to that Nim’s proclivity for flirting, and growing up so isolated, we should be grateful that Tarik didn’t star in an episode of Law & Order: SVU.
-Luckily, Tarik grew into a man with a handful of neurotic tendencies, like the rest of us, not a full bore sociopath.
+Tarik never even hinted that Nim ever acted inappropriately, but he still suffered from mommy issues.
+Wouldn’t you if you were in his shoes?
+Isolation from the rest of the world was just icing on the cake.
+Think about it.
+He lived in an age when fooling around with someone of a different race was verboten and the only female of his kind was his mother.
+That’s bound to cause problems.
+If you add to that Nim’s proclivity for flirting, we should be grateful that Tarik didn’t end up starring in an episode of Law & Order: SVU.
+Instead, he grew into a man with a mere handful of neurotic tendencies, like the rest of us, not a full bore sociopath.

 Mommy dearest taught Tarik the ins and outs of enchanting.
 From her, Tarik learned how to charm the birds into chirping his favorite songs, to ensorcel the forest surrounding the grove, and to bend others to his will, though a lack of willing test subjects did limit progress on this particular skill.

-Dad number two, bald Harrah, was the calmest, most pragmatic of the three and the expert in shapechanging, wards and protective magiks, disciplines he taught Tarik to master.
+Dad number two, bald Harrah, was the calmest, most pragmatic of the three and an expert in shapechanging, wards and protective magiks, disciplines he taught Tarik to master.
 A thoughtful person, Harrah provided a necessary counter-balance Atar’s severity and Nim’s playfulness.
 Children have an innate ability to know when to ask Mom and when to ask Dad.
 The only difference with Tarik was that he had two Dads.
-When he needed balanced, unbiased advice, he’d ask Harrah.
-Contempt and arrogance colored Atar’s counsel, just as the need to nurture and protective instincts shaded Nim’s.
+When he needed balanced, unbiased advice, he asked Harrah.
+Contempt and arrogance colored Atar’s counsel, just as the need to nurture and protect shaded Nim’s.
 From ever practical Harrah, Tarik could expect truth and sound judgment.
 Sigh.
 If only he’d paid a teensy bit more attention to Dad number two.